-A possible use-case is the need to reduce the application memory footprint, providing a component to the thread-local instances of G4Class that is shared among threads (e.g. a large cross-section data table that is different for each instance).
+One possible use-case is the need to reduce the application memory footprint, providing a component to the threadlocal instances of G4Class that is shared among threads (e.g. a large cross-section data table that is different for each instance).
 Since this scenario strongly depends on the implementation details it is not possible to define a common strategy that guarantees thread-safety.
-The best one being to try to make this shared component const.
+The best option is to try to make this shared component const.